You know who I’m talking about.

 Remember when you were a kid?
 You accumulated all sorts of injuries, ranging from scrapes and contusions to breaks and lacerations.
 Pain is an evolutionary training tool designed to steer you away from behaviors and environments that aren’t healthy for you.
 In other words, if you broke your arm falling out of a tree, you either learned to keep a better grip on the branch or to stay the hell away from the tree altogether.
 Making a mistake didn’t use to be something you could feel proud of.
 People used to try to hide their mistakes from others.

 Fitness professionals toe the line a little.
 They have to.
 In order to force your body into adaptation, it needs to be put through stressful situations.
 Anyone who’s ever tried to hit a new PR in the squat rack or max out your push-up rep-count knows how painful it can get.
-However, this pain isn’t related to injury, especially if your mechanics are sound.
+However, this pain isn’t related to exercise injury, especially if your mechanics are sound.

 His newfound love for a warrior-like mentality has evolved into exhibiting scorn or disdain for those who don’t share his passion.
 He’ll also tell you about how cool it was to wear a sling for 8 weeks after trying to sloppily PR his snatch.